 Every single one of us could use a little extra help tackling our mental health — even experts agree.
 But have you ever, um, looked for a therapist?
-After (if) you get through the labyrinth that is health insurance, you're met with all these different words and acronyms.
+After (if) you get through the lengthy waiting lists, you're met with all these different words and acronyms.
 Mindfulness-based, CBT, group, EMDR...With so many different types of therapies available, how can you figure out what's right for you and your issues?

 A good place to start is psychoanalytic therapy, arguably the OG of therapy.
 When you think of a stereotypical therapist session — you lying on a couch and talking while your therapist sits nearby taking notes and offering input here and there — that's psychoanalytic therapy.

 What is psychoanalytic therapy?